-This professional usually works in government offices.
-They make sure policies and procedures are followed.
-As the overseer of a government program they’re responsible to coordinate and implement necessary procedures to get the job done.
+These professionals usually work in government offices.
+They make certain policies and procedures are followed.
+As the overseer of a government program, they’re responsible for coordinating and implementing necessary procedures to get the job done.
 You can say this is a bureaucratic position fit for a person who loves to take charge and work in government.
-Long term it’s unlikely the demand will decrease.
-If this is your chosen field, consider employment in a local provincial office and work your way up to Prime Minister.
+However, long term, it’s unlikely the demand will decrease.
+If this is your chosen field, consider employment in a local, provincial office and work your way up to Prime Minister.

 The demand for nurse practitioners continues to increase in family medicine.
 This is a career choice that requires advanced education with many benefits and rewards.
 Nurse practitioners work along with medical doctors and examine, diagnose and prescribe medications for patients.
-They might be the only medical professional available in some areas due to a shortage of doctors.
+In addition, they might be the only medical professionals available in some areas due to a shortage of doctors.

-The minimum educational requirements to begin a NP program is usually a Bachelor of Science in Nursing, BSN.
-Some program might require a master’s in nursing for admission, MSN.
+The minimum educational requirement to begin an NP program is usually a Bachelor of Science in Nursing, BSN.
+However, some programs might require a master’s in nursing for admission, MSN.

 Mining & Forestry Manager

-If you like to work with natural resources, such as fisheries, lumber mills or mining, this is the career path for you.
+If you like to work with natural resources, such as fisheries, lumber mills or mining, this is the career path.
 Mining & Forestry manager jobs are in high demand.
 The future looks bright for this career field.
-Their role in sustaining and monitoring natural resources is extremely important today.
-Concerns about global warming, Illegal poaching, deforestation, including water and air pollution make this a high demand career.
-Added to the new way technology is being incorporated into mining and forestry this career path is for you if you are environmentally conscious.
+Their role in sustaining and monitoring natural resources is vital today.
+Concerns about global warming, Illegal poaching, deforestation, including water and air pollution make this a high-demand career.
+Added to the new way technology is being incorporated into mining and forestry, this career path is for you if you are environmentally conscious.

-Some of the skills required to be successful include math, manual dexterity and familiarity with industrial tools such as drills, micrometers and welding.
-This is a job that will require you to be in good health and possibly lift about 25 kilos on a daily basis.
-This is an extremely important job because without a pipefitter nothing flows.
+Some of the skills required to succeed include math, manual dexterity and familiarity with industrial tools such as drills, micrometres and welding.
+This job will require you to be in good health and possibly lift about 25 kilos daily.
+This is a critical job because, without a pipefitter, nothing flows.
 Leadership and organizational skills are mandatory for work as a supervisor.
 You need to know what your employees are doing, and you have to work with deadlines.
 The career path usually beings with an apprenticeship program.
-While you are enrolled in the program you will get paid while you learn on the job.
+While you are enrolled in the program, you will get paid while you learn on the job.
 The big reward comes when you continue to go back for more specialized training.
-Some specialized positions for pipefitting supervisors include work on defense systems and smart building systems.
+Some technical positions for pipefitting supervisors include work on defence systems and intelligent building systems.

-A utilities manager has the responsibility to ensure that systems such as waste management, electricity, heating or water systems are maintained and operate at their peak performance.
-Other aspects of the job of a utilities manager are to make sure that all systems meet government and local requirements for safety and environmental protection.
+A utility manager ensures that waste management, electricity, heating, or water systems are maintained and operate at their peak performance.
+Other aspects of the job of a utility manager are to make sure that all systems meet government and local requirements for safety and environmental protection.
 In addition, the manager must ensure that employees meet the qualifications for the position they are hired to perform.
-The utilities manager at an airport has to make sure that the lighting in the passenger areas of the terminal and buildings are working correctly.
-In addition, they may have to ensure all lighting for aircraft work properly as well.
-Just as with other management positions, the utility manager must have excellent supervisory skills.
+For example, the utility manager at an airport must provide that the lighting in the passenger areas of the terminal and buildings are working correctly.
+In addition, they may have to ensure all lighting for aircraft works appropriately as well.
+Finally, just as with other management positions, the utility manager must have excellent supervisory skills.

 A bachelor’s degree is usually the minimum education requirement with work experience.
-Since this is not an entry level position the utilities manager should have excellent supervisory skills.
-Some positions will require a masters level degree in a related field such as electrical engineering.
+Since this is not an entry-level position, the utility manager should have excellent supervisory skills.
+In addition, some jobs will require a master’s level degree in a related field such as electrical engineering.

 The field of telecommunications is constantly redefining itself.
-What used to be simple telecommunications network is being replaced with technology such as 5G, beacons and systems that monitor and evaluate their own performance.
+What used to be a simple telecommunications network is being replaced with technology such as 5G, beacons and systems that monitor and evaluate their performance.
 The telecommunications manager must understand satellite communications, broadband, and more.
-They work in education, sports, business and legal sectors and must know the ins and outs of how telecommunications works in those sectors.
-As with other management positions this is not an entry level position.
-Women and men who work in telecommunication or related fields such as satellite technology will do well as a manager with a background of supervising others.
+They work in education, sports, business, and legal sectors and must know how telecommunications works in those sectors.
+As with other management positions, this is not an entry-level position.
+However, women and men who work in telecommunication or related fields such as satellite technology will do well as a manager with a background of supervising others.

 Real Estate & Finance Manager

-The manager who is able understand the dynamic and innovative strategies of international and national business will do well in this profession.
+A manager who understands the dynamic and innovative strategies of international and national business will do well in this profession.
 Global markets have changed the way financial institutions influence culture.
 No longer is government alone the determining factor in the strength of an economy.
 Financial institutions that manage funds for governments and corporate investments have changed the rules of the game.

-A master’s degree in areas such as economics, business administration public administration and other related fields are the foundation to success in this sector.
-Managing large portfolios or multinational projects are the driving forces behind this career path.
+A master’s degree in economics, business administration, public administration and other related fields are the foundation to success in this sector.
+Managing large portfolios or multinational projects is the driving force behind this career path.

 Economic Development Director

-In the not for profit world, the position of economic development director focuses on strategies to raise funds for the organization.
-This might involve hiring grant writers, or developing fund raising strategies.
-This position might involve strategizing with donors and foundations to ensure the organization continues to have the necessary fund to support its mission.
+In the not-for-profit world, the position of the economic development director focuses on strategies to raise funds for the organization.
+This might involve hiring grant writers or developing fundraising strategies.
+In addition, this position might include strategizing with donors and foundations to ensure the organization has the necessary funds to support its mission.

 In a government agency, the economic development director will also explore ways to generate revenue.
 They might recommend the implementation of strategies like tax increases, investments and offering municipal bonds.
-They usually do not do all of the detail work but will take on the role as overseer to ensure things get done.
+They usually do not do all the detailed work but will take on the role of overseer to ensure things get done.

-Lawyers have opportunities to have a successful in many career fields.
+Lawyers have opportunities to have success in many career fields.
 Some lawyers work in government justice departments.
-Others make a choice to work with corporations.
-They might take on the role to make sure the corporations by-laws are in compliance with all government policies.
+Others choose to work with corporations.
+For example, they might take on the role of making sure the corporation’s by-laws comply with all government policies.
 Lawyers have even gone to medical school to become doctors.
-This gives them an advantage if they decide to represent medical professionals or organizations with mal practice law suits.
+This gives them an advantage if they decide to represent medical professionals or organizations with malpractice lawsuits.

-In some countries the next step after receiving a law degree is to pass the Bar exam in order to represent clients in a court of law.
+In some countries, after receiving a law degree, the next step is to pass the Bar exam to represent clients in a court of law.
 Some lawyers will spend their career working as advocates, corporate lawyers or patent attorneys as an example.

 This job has changed radically from what we might think it was just 20 years ago.
 Today the elevator mechanic earns a significant salary after about four years as an apprentice.
 It does not take seven years of education to start work in the field.
-The elevator mechanic is responsible to make sure the elevator works right all of the time.
+The elevator mechanic is responsible for making sure the elevator works right all of the time.

-That sounds simple and straight forward.
-They key is they must understand the technical systems.
-It is possible to operate an elevator from a laptop computer these days.
-What used to a job where the mechanic worked on one ‘car’ at a time, today they must understand how banks of elevators work together and independent of each other.
+That sounds straightforward.
+The key is they must understand the technical systems.
+For example, it is possible to operate an elevator from a laptop computer these days.
+What used to be a job where the mechanic worked on one’ car’ at a time, today they must understand how banks of elevators work together and are independent of each other.

-Building might require systems where one bank of elevators stops on a specific floor while another starts there to transport occupants to higher floors.
-Coordinating the time and also speed and monitoring can get very complicated.
+A building might require systems where one bank of elevators stops on a specific floor while another starts to transport occupants to higher floors.
+However, coordinating the time and also speed and monitoring can get very complicated.

 Mechanics must understand the technology, names and uses of all the aspects of elevator maintenance.
-I case you might be wondering today escalators transport people beyond just one floor.
-Those systems which were based on the technology of elevators also require maintenance to keep them running and to also maybe coordinate when the get to the specified floor where elevators are waiting.
+For example, in case you might be wondering, today escalators transport people beyond just one floor.
+Those systems, based on the technology of elevators, also require maintenance to keep them running and maybe coordinate when they get to the specified floor where elevators are waiting.

 Overall the jobs listed in the list are comprehensive.
-There other professions that are closely related.
-People might use what is considered ‘transferable skills’ to find work in those professions.
-A great example is the plumber who decides to train to become a pipefitter.
+However, other professions are closely related.
+People might use what is considered ‘transferable skills to find work in those professions.
+A great example is a plumber who decides to train to become a pipefitter.

-The fundamentals of both jobs are similar however the technical aspects are different.
-A real estate and financial manager might pursue a career as an investment banker or stock broker.
-The bottom line is to talk with a career counselor of someone the profession you are interested in so you can make an informed decision.
-The future is bright and the prospect for work are there.
+The fundamentals of both jobs are similar; however, the technical aspects are different.
+For example, a real estate and financial manager might pursue a career as an investment banker or stockbroker.
+The bottom line is to talk with a career counsellor or someone in the profession you are interested in to make an informed decision.
+The future is bright, and the prospect for work is there.